Slushi-Github/leafyEngine/docs/wiki/sections/FolderSections/WiiU_Gamepad.md

 // import the Leafy class
 import leafy.Leafy;

-// start the rumble
+// start the vibration of the Wii U Gamepad
 /*
-    The first parameter is the intensity of the rumble, from 0 to 1 The second parameter is the duration of the rumble, in seconds, -1 for infinite */
+    The first parameter is the intensity of the vibration, from 0 to 1 The second parameter is the duration of the vibration, in seconds, -1 for infinite */
-Leafy.wiiuGamepad.startRumble(1, -1);
+Leafy.wiiuGamepad.vibrate(1, -1);

-// stop the rumble
+// stop the vibration Leafy.wiiuGamepad.stopVibration();
-Leafy.wiiuGamepad.stopRumble();
 ```

 <!-- --------